Think you’re an ace at finding hidden sugar in foods? Ok then– you over there! Yes you! COME ON DOWNNNNN!

 The Krispy Kreme donut has 10 grams of sugar but the the BBQ sauce has 13!
 And who eats a strict 2 Tablespoon serving of BBQ sauce anyways?!
-While on your program, it’s best to avoid it or find a sugar-free option.
+If you want to lose weight, it’s best to avoid BBQ sauce or find a sugar-free option.

 1/4 Cup Craisins or a Protein Bar?

 A mere 1/4 cup of Craisins has a crazy amount of sugar– 20 grams which is 5 teaspoons full!
 But, the protein bar beats it with 22 grams.